 The Ghemme appellation remains one of the least well-known serious red appellations in Italy, for reasons that have nothing to do with quality.
 As Giulia Renard wrote in this space in October 2025, phylloxera and the industrial migration of the twentieth century emptied the countryside and the wine disappeared from view.
 Cantalupo's patient, generation-by-generation rebuilding of its reputation is the reason Ghemme DOCG has any profile at all in serious wine programs today.

 A 98-point wine from an appellation most buyers have never poured is a specific kind of opportunity.
-The sommelier who finds it before the market catches up has something to offer guests that no amount of Barolo will provide: a wine from ground that predates the famous appellations to its south, made by a family that has been there since before anyone formalized what "Piedmont wine" meant, with a fourth generation that has inherited not just the vines but the philosophy that makes them worth keeping.
+The sommelier who finds it before the market catches up has something to offer guests that no amount of Barolo comparisons will fully capture: a wine from ground that predates the famous appellations to its south, made by a family that has been there since before anyone formalized what "Piedmont wine" meant, with a fourth generation that has inherited not just the vines but the philosophy that makes them worth keeping.
 That philosophy is the Arlunno family's real product.
 Benedetta is its current guardian.